elcarrillo/elcarrillo/README.md

 With a strong background in Physics (B.S. and M.S.), I blend my expertise with software development to build computational tools, from automating tasks to modeling complex physical phenomena.
 Proficient in Python, C++, and Fortran, I utilize numerical modeling to simulate volcanic eruption processes.

+In addition to my academic work, I’m passionate about programming and enjoy working on various side projects.
+These range from developing utility scripts to streamlining workflows, experimenting with machine learning algorithms, and creating small-scale applications that solve everyday problems.
+Whether it’s designing tools for scientific analysis or tackling hobbyist programming challenges, I embrace the opportunity to explore diverse aspects of software development.

 On this GitHub page, you'll find my open-source projects.
 I'm committed to making these tools accessible to students, scientists, and researchers worldwide.

 If you want to support my work, consider buying me a coffee!